saphirecrystal/Electronic-KeyTag/README.md

  One can program the Key-Tag circuit board using the MSP-FET: http://www.ti.com/tool/MSP-FET It can also be programmed through a TI evaluation board provided you have a programmar cable: http://www.tag-connect.com/TC2050-IDC-430

+ Requires Code Composer Studio.

  To see the schematic and layout design of this project: https://youtu.be/E2SBVupF5sg

  To see how to use video: https://youtu.be/DxNbs5W4KzA

+ Other details on this project are given in a pdf attached.